- What is an un/learning journey?

 Gerardo López-Amaro, co-founder of the Enlivened Cooperative, is currently walking the path of autonomous education with the task of imagining spaces of encounter for thinking-feeling together about ways to strengthen the defense of life, memory and territory.
 He sees this as part of a planetary struggle for cognitive, relational and ontological justice.
 He is purposefully becoming entangled in a great “we” of people enacting the pluriverse, that “world where many worlds fit.”
 Born and raised in San Luis Potosi, Mexico, he’s a pilgrim of viable spaces informed by politics of love and consciousness regarding the healing of land and territory, love and intimacy, and labor and livelihood.

 We require a minimum of 10 people and will take a maximum of 15 people

 How will we be traveling - We will have pre-booked cars for the travel.
-Boats and a ferry will also be used for some sections of the travel.
+Train and planes will also be used for some sections of the travel.

 Total Kms - We will be traveling roughly 1000 kms (average 2h30min per day)

 Covid safety and considerations